 Plitvice Lakes National Park, Croatia

 The cascading pearl of Croatian Tourism, I have known of the beauty of Plitvice Lakes before I had the slightest clue about anything else in Croatia.
-A friend who studied in Croatia in college told me all about this otherworldly park full of wooden walkways under waterfalls and when I first arrived in Croatia years later, I was determined to make it to Plitvice Lakes.
+A friend who studied in Croatia in college told me all about this stunning national park full of wooden walkways under waterfalls and when I first arrived in Croatia years later, I was determined to make it to Plitvice Lakes.
 I was so thoroughly confused by the procedure to get there from Split via bus though, I abandoned the mission and just assumed I would get it next time.
-Well, I’ve been to Croatia twice more since that first time, and still somehow no trips to Plitvice Lakes National Park to show for it.
+Well, I’ve been to Croatia twice more since that first time, and still somehow have no trips to Plitvice Lakes National Park to show for it.

 I discovered this place through a random travel blog seven years ago and it was one of these places were all it took was one picture for the deal to be sealed.
 I actually penciled in to visit on my second trip to Europe, but never made it.
-I actually still have a piece of paper in my travel scrapbook with the word Hallstatt circled and then subsequently crossed out.
+I still have a piece of paper in my travel scrapbook with the word Hallstatt circled and then subsequently crossed out.
 Talk about your sad souvenirs, huh?
 Then, the next year, my friend Chris and I were so close to going to Hallstatt, that we actually Skyped a hotel there to and reserved a room.
 Amazingly, it still all fell through.
 I can only imagine how spectacular arriving on the ferry to Hallstatt must be.

 The legend of the D-Day Invasion has always enthralled me, and I actually consider it a bit of a duty to go to this area of France and pay my respects to the brave men who battled and died there in person.
 In addition to the World War II history, Normandy is home to Mont St. Michel, the haunting castle which after the Eiffel Tower is France’s most visited attraction.
 I was all scheduled to go on once but then had a bit of a late night out in Paris and subsequently overslept for my train the next morning, but let’s not talk about that right now.